MoonlitJolteon/Team-Roboto-2018/README.md

 ## Bling

-The programming team, having extra time at meetings while the robot was built, decided to add a LED Panel to the back of the robot.
+The programming team, having extra time at meetings while the robot was built, decided to add a LED panel to the back of the robot.
 All of the code, scripts, and images we used are here.